Best Electric Touring Bikes for Your Next Adventure

 Women’s electric commuter bike for touring

-The Ultimate C8 is an electric city bike with a difference – it uses a Gates belt drive system, which means no chains, no cogs, no grease, and extremely low maintenance.
+The Gazelle Ultimate C380 Plus is an electric city bike with a difference – it uses a Gates belt drive system, which means no chains, no cogs, no grease, and extremely low maintenance.
 For bicycle touring, this is a great addition as it means far less hassle, fewer cleaning requirements, and less chance of breakdowns.

-Weighing in at a moderate 53.8 lbs (24.4kg), the Gazelle Ultimate C8 is lighter than it looks.
-Despite a long-range battery and powerful motor, Gazelle manages to keep things light with an aluminum frame and minimalistic design.
+Weighing in at a moderate 54.6lbs, the Gazelle Ultimate C380 is lighter than it looks.
+Despite a long-range battery and powerful motor, Gazelle manages to keep things light with an aluminum frame.

 500 Wh, 13.4 Ah battery

-The 500Wh battery balances a fine line between weight saving and capacity, providing power for up to 70km on Eco mode.
-If you need a bit more a punch, it also has Tour, Sport and Turbo mode, providing 45km, 35km, and 30km respectively
+The 500Wh battery balances a fine line between weight saving and capacity, providing power for up to 70 miles on Eco mode.
+If you need a bit more punch, it also has Tour, Sport, and Turbo mode.

 Motor: Bosch Active Line Plus 3.0 (50Nm)